theakrocket/AI-Bangalore-Food-Recommender/readme.md

-# Zomato AI Project
+# AI Bangalore Food Recommender

 ## Overview

-This project is an AI-based system inspired by Zomato that helps users analyze restaurant data and make better food choices.
+This project is an AI-based system that helps users analyze restaurants in Bangalore and make better food choices.

 ## Features